This post is all about the best destinations in Italy you need to visit!

 1. Venice, Italy

-This iconic city is home to so much incredible history and you will be guaranteed to fall in love.
+This iconic city is home to so much incredible history, and you will be guaranteed to fall in love.
+It’s hard to fathom how much there’s to see in do in Venice and nearby islands.

 2. Lake Como, Italy